Find out what to see and do in Sennori, a beautiful village on the Asinara Gulf that will enchant you with breathtaking views and precious traditions.

 The men's dress is also quite rich, while maintaining the classic cut of many other Sardinian costumes.

-If you don't want to miss out on the best, keep an eye on the Salude & Trigu programme.
-You will be kept up-to-date on all the most fascinating events in northern Sardinia.
+If you don't want to miss out any of these beautiful occasions keep an eye on the Salude & Trigu programme, a container of the most fascinating events in North Sardinia.

 In Sardinia, among people who have remained secluded and almost isolated from the rest of the world, a primitive faculty of mixing reality with legend and dream continues, more so than in other regions.

 Sardinia is the land of fairies and giants.
-In the silence of valleys and hills, the signs of a millenary culture are scattered all over the island.
-We are talking about the Nuraghi, the Tombe dei Giganti (Tombs of the giants) and the Domus de Janas (fairy houses).
+In the silence of valleys and hills, the signs of a millenary culture are scattered all over the island, a beauty that it's possible to find out exploring the Sardinian hinterland.
+We are talking about the Nuraghi, the Tombe dei Giganti (Tombs of the giants) and the Domus de Janas (fairy houses), the impressive archaeological marvels of Sardinia.

 The Tombs of the Giants are collective tombs from the same era, so called because it is said that huge bones were found inside them.
 Their plan is reminiscent of the snout of a bull and the outer facade consists of large stones driven into the ground in a semicircle.